Netcracker/KubeMarine/documentation/Maintenance.md

 * Since Kubernetes v1.25 doesn't support PSP, any clusters with `PSP` enabled must be migrated to `PSS` **before the upgrade** procedure running.
 For more information see the [Admission Migration Procedure](#admission-migration-procedure).
 The migration procedure is very important for Kubernetes cluster.
 If the solution doesn't have appropriate description about what `PSS` profile should be used for every namespace, it is better not to migrate from PSP for a while.

 ### Upgrade Procedure Parameters

+The procedure accepts required positional argument with the path to the procedure inventory file.
+You can find description and examples of the accepted parameters in the next sections.

 The JSON schema for procedure inventory is available by [URL](../kubemarine/resources/schemas/upgrade.json?raw=1).
 For more information, see [Validation by JSON Schemas](Installation.md#validation-by-json-schemas).